You can count on two hands (with fingers left over) the number of great artists

 If you can find

-Collection is your best bet.
+Collection (2003) is an interesting alternative.
 On the plus side, its 20 tracks include nearly all of

 Christmas ("That Christmasy Feeling") while weighting itself down with five from the ponderous Classic